-Article 226 reads as follows: If the Commission considers that a Member State has failed to fulfil an obligation under this Treaty, it shall deliver a reasoned opinion on the matter after giving the State concerned the opportunity to submit its observations.
-If the State concerned does not comply with the opinion within the period laid down by the Commission, the latter may bring the matter before the Court of Justice.
+56 Article 226 reads as follows: "If the Commission considers that a Member State has failed to fulfil an obligation under this Treaty, it shall deliver a reasoned opinion on the matter after giving the State concerned the opportunity to submit its observations.
+If the State concerned does not comply with the opinion within the period laid down by the Commission, the latter may bring the matter before the Court of Justice."
 Article 228 reads: 1.
-If the Court of Justice finds that a Member State has failed to fulfil an obligation under this Treaty, the State shall be required to take the necessary measures to comply with the judgment of the Court of Justice.
-2. If the Commission considers that the Member State concerned has not taken such measures it shall, after giving that State the opportunity to submit its observations, issue a reasoned opinion specifying the points on which the Member State concerned has not complied with the judgment of the Court of Justice.
-If the Member State concerned fails to take the necessary measures to comply with the Court's judgment within the timelimit laid down by the Commission, the latter may bring the case before the Court of Justice.
-In so doing it shall specify the amount of the lump sum or penalty payment to be paid by the Member State concerned which it considers appropriate in the circumstances.
-If the Court of Justice finds that the Member State concerned has not complied with its judgment it may impose a lump sum or penalty payment on it.
-This procedure shall be without prejudice to Article 227.
+"If the Court of Justice finds that a Member State has failed to fulfil an obligation under this Treaty, the State shall be required to take the necessary measures to comply with the judgment of the Court of Justice.
+2. If the Commission considers that the Member State concerned has not taken such measures it shall, after giving that State the opportunity to submit its observations, issue a reasoned opinion specifying the points on which the Member State concerned has not comply with the Court of Justice.
+If the Member State concerned fails to take the necessary measures to comply with the Court of Justice.
+If the Member State concerned has not complied with the judgment of the Court of Justice.
+If the Member State concerned fails to take the necessary measures to comply with the Court's judgment within the time (limit laid down by the Commission, the latter may bring the case before the Court of Justice.
+In so doing it shall specify the amount of the lump sum or penalty payment to be paid by the Member State concerned has concerned has have the function of Justice.
+If the Court of t may decide of its own motion to refuse the request on the ground that there is no reason to warrant considering it.
+Where it is not possible to constitute the original Chamber, the President of the Court shall complete or compose the Chamber by drawing lots.
+(4) If the Chamber does not refuse the request, the Registrar shall communicate it to the other party or parties and shall invite them to submit any written comments within a timelimit laid down by the President of the Chamber.
+The President of the Chamber shall also fix the date of the hearing should the Chamber decide to hold one.
+The Chamber shall decide by means of a judgment.